 You don’t want to find yourself in a situation where you wish you had insurance.
 Like that time you accidentally overfilled the foot bath and a customer slipped on the water or that time you sneezed and accidentally waxed off a clients eyebrow.

 For help making sure your nail salon doesn’t end up being a nail fail, contact us at Marine Agency Insurance.
-We’ll make sure your nail salon has all the coverages it needs so you don’t end up being a nail fail.
+We’ll make sure your nail salon has all the nail and beauty insurance coverage it needs so you don’t end up being a nail fail.